Three-leaved Toadflax, Three-coloured Toaxflax

 The reason for the extinction of most

-L. triphylla populations is
+of the L. triphylla populations is

 the conversion of the heavy soil habitats in the valleys to intensive

 agriculture.
-This process also threatens the remaining populations
+This process also threatens the remaining populations.

 ·